Dechode/nvim-config/README.md

 Clone this repository somewhere on your computer.
 Move contents of this folder to ~/.config/nvim

-On first launch, use -PackerSync param when launching neovim.
+On first launch, use - PackerSync param when launching neovim.
 This updates all of the plugins.